nuehm-arno/axolotl-mobian-package/README.md

   - French translation updated
   - Delete warning message
   - Standardise gettext usage
-  - Update electron
+  - Update electron (REVOKED ON MOBIAN DUE TO ELECTRON-WAYLAND BUG)
-  - Cross-compile capabilites in the makefile
+  - Cross-compile capabilities in the makefile
   - Debian packaging improvements

 Still, the current way to join v2groups is by being added by another known user in the group.
 Group invitation links are not yet working.